 When enrolling your children into the school system in Belgium, you will find many school options ranging from:

 - free state education

-- susbsidised or free private schools, typically run on religious streams
+- subsidised or free private schools, typically run on religious streams

-- fee-paying private education, such as international schools offering a global range of curriculums
+- fee-paying private education, such as international schools offering a global range of curriculum

 - creative educational schools, such as Montessori and Steiner-Waldorf schools